-Disclosure: This post may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases at no extra cost to you.
+Affiliate Disclosure: This post may contain affiliate links, including Amazon links.
+As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
+I only share products I personally use, love, or would genuinely recommend.

 Figuring out the newborn essentials for the first 3 months can feel overwhelming when you’re preparing for a new baby.